Airfix 1/24 Peugeot 905 review

 There is some debate whether the model represent an 'Evo 1' or 'Evo 1 Bis'.
 The problem starts with the question whether there ever was an 'Evo 1'.
 The book 'World Sportscar Racing '91' from late 1991 calls the model introduced at the Nurburgring race on 18 August 1991 already an 'Evo 1 Bis'.
 This suggests an 'Evo 1 sans suffix' was not raced.
 The model manufacturers contribute to the confusion by calling the same model 'Ev 1' (Airfix, Gunze Sangyo) and 'Ev 1 Bis' (Heller) on the box top.

 In 1993, parts of the never-raced 905 Evo 2 were fitted to the Evo 1 bis, including transverse gearbox, rear suspension, bigger tunnels.
+The bodywork bulge around and behind the engine became larger and rounded.
+The rear brake inlets moved inboard a bit.
+The exhausts were rerouted from the sides to the venturi tunnels.
 This version is sometimes referred to as the 'Evo 1c'.

 Based on this information, I believe the model correctly represents an 'Evo 1 bis' version.

-Profil24 produces two resin 1/24 905s: Le Mans 1992 Evo 1B (P24004) and Le Mans 1993 Evo 1B (P24005).
+Profil24 produces two resin 1/24 905s: 1992 Le Mans Evo 1B (P24004) and 1993 Le Mans Evo 1B (P24005).
 They are curbside models without engine details and a one-piece body.
 They feature headlights and the front fender louvers are closed but positioned correctly.
-It is reported that the model is based on the Heller/Airfix kit, but a couple of parts are integrated and some are changes to meet new specs.
-It is also reported that the Profil 24 models are more accurate than the Heller/Airfix kit.
+It is reported that the model is based on the Heller/Airfix kit, but a couple of parts are integrated and some are changed to meet new specs.
+For example, the 1993 version has an extended bulge on the engine cover, the exhausts are deleted from the sides and the rear brake inlets are closer to each other.
+It is reported that the Profil 24 models are more accurate than the Heller/Airfix kit.
+One improvement that I see is that the main inlets are wider, and partly go under the top of the body.
+Also, these models have details of the pins and clasps that fix the removable bodywork parts on the 1:1 car.
+Johan Brusefält made the following photo that compares the Heller/Airfix kit (left) to the Profil24 (right) kits.

 Museum examples